-In short, many people attempt to build muscle, fail and then conclude that it must be down to their genetics.
-But do these people really know how to gain weight?
+In short, many people attempt to build muscle, fail, and then conclude that it must be down to their genetics.

-Adding more energy dense foods into the diet can quickly remedy this.
+Adding more energy-dense and protein-dense foods into the diet can quickly remedy this.

 Try adding an extra amount of these foods:

-But, do take care to add additional amounts slowly, or you will just gain fat.
+But, do take care to add additional amounts slowly, or gaining fat becomes more likely.

 Trial, monitor and adjust.